Mac Allister's father reveals that Klopp played a major role in bringing him to the club - TribalFootball.com

-Mac Allister's father reveals that Klopp played a major role in bringing him to the club
+Mac Allister's father reveals Klopp played major role in bringing him to Liverpool

 His move was facilitated by a release clause in his contract with the Seagulls, with then-Reds boss Klopp convincing him to join.